study-group-99/pilates/README.md

 #### All

-`pilates libft run -a`

-All option will turn all other options true.
+`pilates libft run -a` All option will turn all other options true.
 It is the equivalent of `pilates libft run -unmcr`.

-Report will generate

 # Development